jed-harwood/SGM/TARGAR/README.md

 TAR-GAR simulation suite, reusable simulation helpers, and the temperature application for comparing TAR-GAR, G-VAR, and graphicalVAR on year-specific temperature data.
+The graphicalVAR baseline follows Epskamp (2017), and the G-VAR baseline follows Isufi et al. (2019).

 The simulation scripts are organized around main user-facing drivers at the top level and reusable helper functions in `simulation-auxiliary-scripts`.